Title

 Act No. 70 establishes the Metropolitan Police Force of Manila, consisting of three companies, to enforce the law and maintain peace and order in the city and neighboring towns, with members selected from American Volunteer soldiery serving in the Philippines and receiving monthly salaries in US currency.

-The Provost-Marshal-General, under the supervision of the Military Governor, is authorized to raise and equip the Metropolitan Police Force.
+The Provost-Marshal-General, under the supervision of the Military Governor.

-Each company shall have one captain, one first lieutenant, one second lieutenant, eight sergeants, eight corporals, and one hundred privates.
+Three companies.
+Each company has one captain, one first lieutenant, one second lieutenant, eight sergeants, eight corporals, and one hundred privates.

 Analyze Cases Smarter, Faster